vuejs/v2.vuejs.org/src/v2/guide/events.md

 ## Method Event Handlers

-The logic for many event handlers will be more complex though, so keeping your JavaScript in the value of the `v-on` attribute simply isn't feasible.
+The logic for many event handlers will be more complex though, so keeping your JavaScript in the value of the `v-on` attribute isn't feasible.
 That's why `v-on` can also accept the name of a method you'd like to call.

 For example: